 Of course, most of us think of hardwood flooring when we think of moving away from carpet.
 Just as the name says, they’re made of real wood.
 And there’s a hardwood for everyone.
 Oak, maple, pine, and black walnut are just some of the woods that are readily available in the United States.
 More exotic floors are available as well.
-Hardwoods are definitely not DIY-friendly!
-Each piece must be nailed to the floor beneath it.
+Hardwoods are definitely not DIY-friendly and you’ll want to brush up on your wood floor scratch repair skills.

 Bamboos and Cork